JinjieNi/MegaDLMs/README.md

 source envs/.env; python examples/dlm_generation/dlm_inference.py
 ```

-<h3>4.
-Training from a pre-trained HuggingFace checkpoint</h3>
+## 4. Training from a pre-trained HuggingFace checkpoint

 We will provide an example soon.
-You can also try to set it up with the below changes, it's quite similar as training from scratch.
+You can also try to set it up with the below changes, it's quite similar.

 **Convert the huggingface checkpoint to megatron format**